payingattention/Press/README.md

 was taken and would like to do things differently..
 Those will be listed below.

   * Allow a post or page #show to define it's own layout / theme.
-I think WP can do some of this
+I think WP can do some of this..
+Not sure..

   * There is no good reason a single taxonomy entry can't be multiple classifications with the same slug..
 Fix this.
 WP did this wrong.